scubaben/PitkinController/README.md

 #### Wiring:
   * Wire a switch between the Trinket's GND pin and pin 0
-  * Connect Trinket pin 1 to pin 1 on the mosfet (gate)
+  * Connect Trinket pin 1 to pin 1 on the mosfet (gate) *Optional: you can also add a ~250 Ohm resistor between the mosfet gate and pin 1 to protect the trinket from current spikes when the mosfet turns on.*
   * Connect pin 2 of the mosfet (drain) to the negative lead of the EO cord
   * Connect pin 3 of the mosfet (source) to the negative lead of the battery
   * Connect Trinket BAT+ and GND pins to the respective battery leads
+  * *Optional: you can place a 10k ohm pulldown resistor between the gate and ground (or pin 3 on the mosfet) to keep the mosfet gate from floating*
 ##### NOTE: The Trinket must be continuously powered, it cannot be placed in-line or anywhere after switched power